top of page

 #1 Way to Make Scholarship Hunting More Bearable

 TLDR; Look for scholarships that make you learn about something you didn't already know about.
-The best part (other than being awarded the money you need to pay for college, obviously), is when the scholarship in question requires you to research an interesting subject you wouldn't otherwise look into.
-Earlier this year, I discovered a scholarship from an American company that specialized in managing gold assets.
-The question was open-ended, and in order to answer it meaningf
+The best part (other than getting money for college) is when a scholarship makes you research a topic you never explored before.
+This is not just about funding—it’s also a smart student scholarship guide approach to learning.
+Earlier this year, I found a scholarship from a company that manages gold assets.
+To answer their question well, I had to study U.S. economic history and gold

 Johnnie L. Cochran, Jr. Memorial Scholarship